traefik/hub-static-analyzer-action/README.md

 ## Example

-The following example shows a fully configured workflow using this action.
+The following example shows a fully configured workflow using this action and git hub token set in GH_TOKEN secret variable.

 ```yaml
 name: Traefik Hub Static Analyzer